WENDY LOCKER: NOTHING ABSTRACT ABOUT THE LESSONS OF PLAY

 This complete toolkit will reply questions about constitution faculties and faculty privatization.

 Secondary training is now borrowing thoughts from early childhood.
 Published April 7, 2017, in The Hechinger Report, read the full article here.

 DON’T USE KINDERGARTEN READINESS ASSESSMENTS FOR ACCOUNTABILITY

-More than forty states both have or are in the procedure of creating Kindergarten Readiness Assessments (KRA), a device to measure children’s readiness for kindergarten.
-While KRAs have a number of advantages for educating and learning, the consequences can additionally be used inappropriately, in accordance to a latest Ounce of Prevention Fund report, “ Uses and Misuses of Kindergarten Readiness Assessments.”
+More than forty states both have or are in the method of creating Kindergarten Readiness Assessments (KRA), a device to measure children’s readiness for kindergarten.
+While KRAs have numerous advantages for instructing and learning, the effects can additionally be used inappropriately, in accordance to a latest Ounce of Prevention Fund report, “ Uses and Misuses of Kindergarten Readiness Assessments. ”

 Read the entire article here.

 “Stop Humiliating Teachers” by David Denby was published in the Feb.
 11, 2017 issue of The New Yorker.